-YouGov Predict Unemployment has Risen by 5% - Guido Fawkes
+YouGov Predict Unemployment Has Risen by 5% - Guido Fawkes

-New findings by YouGov suggest that 1 in 20 Britons have already lost their job due to the outbreak of Coronavirus, with a further 9% saying they’ve had their hours and or pay reduced.
+New findings by YouGov suggest that 1 in 20 Britons has already lost their job due to the outbreak of Coronavirus, with a further 9% saying they’ve had their hours and or pay reduced.
 If correct, this would translate to a new UK unemployment rate of 7% – more than two million people…

 Whilst in ordinary circumstances the figure would be worrying, the Government may be breathing a small sigh of relief at this stage when comparing to other countries: